Moduli of parahoric $\mathcal G$--torsors on a compact Riemann surface: The moduli space of parahoric torsors and the main theorem

-\brem We note that the arguments of \cite{bbn1} are not sufficient for showing this since the local type of the bundles was not fixed in \cite{bbn1}.
+\brem We note that the arguments of \cite{bbn1} are not sufficient for showing the last statement (i.e the projectivity and dimension computation) since the local type of the bundles was not fixed in \cite{bbn1}.
 A key step in the arguments is the connectedness of the moduli space which fails if the local type is not fixed.\erem